dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 One notable improvement over the SQL case studies: when I asked the AI for the top 5 verification checks, it returned them as executable Python code rather than a manual checklist.
 In SQL, verification was a separate pass I ran after the analysis was done.
 In Python, the verification checks run automatically as part of the pipeline.
 If the math is wrong, the script tells you before you ever see a chart.
 I restructured the notebook to run verification *before* the summary statistics and histogram, because if the numbers are wrong, evaluating what they mean is pointless.

 **Process update:** In the SQL case studies, verification came after the critical evaluation.
 For Python, I moved it before.
 The tool makes automated verification possible, so the workflow should take advantage of that.
-Verify first, then evaluate.

 *The full V1 code and output are in the Jupyter notebook.
 The verification checks (row count reconciliation, negative/zero interval check, single-customer spot-check, distribution tail sanity, histogram completeness) all passed.*